Resources

 HVAC General

 A dirty air filter will prevent adequate airflow through the unit.
 This can make your system work harder, causing more electric use.
-Change the filter when it is dirty, typically every three months or as frequently as recommended by the filter manufacturer.
+Change the HVAC air filter when it is dirty, typically every three months or as frequently as recommended by the filter manufacturer.
 This will ensure that your system is working as intended and not costing you extra in energy costs.

 If you haven’t already, consider purchasing a smart thermostat, or a programable thermostat and program it to automatically change the temperature at night, and around your occupancy habits.
 Efficiency Smart offers a rebate on certain models, which can be found on our website.